simo4-4/DAG_Workflow_Manager/README.md

 - **Streaming between dependent tasks** rather than waiting for one task to complete before starting the next.
 - **Error handling** is currently limited and needs enhancement.
 - **Testing** requires further development.
+- **More Metrics** can be further added

+### Note
+In my OfferWorkFlow workflow, I intentionnally seperated the ATS, RESP, and OFFER tasks to demonstrate the DAG.
+The workflow would run faster if I combined them into one task

 ## Setup